istio/istio.io/content/en/docs/examples/microservices-istio/bookinfo-kubernetes/index.md

 ## Enable external access to the application

 Once your application is running, enable clients from outside the cluster to access it.
-Such clients are known as mesh-external clients.
 Once you configure the steps below successfully, you can access the application from your laptop's browser.

 {{< warning >}}